Initial teacher education update 24 April 2018

 Anna gave an update on this research project which is planned to look at both SKE candidates and IOP scholars to discover what qualities and characteristics they have and the impact this has on their early careers.
 As part of this qualitative research, she will be interviewing graduates, school-based mentors, science PGCE tutors and IOP representatives.
 The findings may lead to a longer piece of research or be used to inform recruitment and selection processes.

 Chris Shepherd chaired a discussion on the high rejection rates for ITT candidates and whether ITE providers needed to review their standards.
-Concern was expressed that ITE tutors where having their professional judgement undermined in regards to the selection of the best candidates.
+Concern was expressed that ITE tutors were having their professional judgement undermined in regards to the selection of the best candidates.

 Physics with maths courses were discussed as a number of these courses had been closed down.
 School placements had been problematic in some instances with issues fitting in with both physics and maths timetables.
-Courses were perceived to be good but was difficult to cover physics, science and maths in the limited time available.
+Courses were perceived to be good but it was difficult to cover physics, science and maths in the limited time available.